Low-dimensional representation of brain networks for seizure risk forecasting: Results

 \section{Results}

 The proposed methodology focuses on the localization of discriminating nodes in epilepsy patients through an Euclidean space embedding, aiming to differentiate between interictal and preictal brain connectivity.
-Through the calculation of the Bhattacharyya distance between nodal projections and evaluating its statistical relevance through a comparison against shuffled null distributions, it is revealed that a subset of electrodes/nodes consistently exhibits significant geometric reorganization in the Euclidean space (see~\cref{fig:Embed_Procrus}).
-Additionally, although the alignment procedure exhibits some sensitivity to the choice of the interictal reference segment, the statistical comparison of nodal distributions across different states demonstrates that the set of discriminative nodes remained consistently robust across recording days for each individual patient, as illustrated in~\cref{fig: histograma reloj}.
+Through the calculation of the Bhattacharyya distance between nodal projections and evaluating its statistical relevance through permutation-based $p$-values, it is revealed that a subset of electrodes/nodes consistently exhibits significant geometric reorganization in the Euclidean space.
+A key finding is that the identity of the most discriminant nodes remains highly consistent across cross-validation runs, as illustrated in \cref{fig: histograma_reloj}.
+In other words, the significant nodes remain consistent across days for a given patient across states in the different frequency bands..